 Price notification for products subject to the price notification procedure in generic substitution and the reference price system.
 The price notifications are submitted to Kela, and Kela forwards them to the Pharmaceuticals Pricing Board (HILA).
 On the basis of the prices notified, Kela determines the price bands and HILA determines the reference prices.

-Highest price determined for a medicine for which reimbursement can be paid.
+Highest price determined for a medicine for which the customer can receive reimbursement.
 The Pharmaceuticals Pricing Board (Hila) defines the reference prices 4 times a year based on the prices notified by pharmaceutical companies.
 The reference price is calculated on the basis of the cheapest price for the reimbursable substitutable packages by adding EUR 0.50 to this price.
 If the cheapest price is e.g. EUR 2.00, the reference price is EUR 2.50.
 See also Upper limit of the price band and Reference price group.

 A group of substitutable medicines which includes at least one reimbursable generic, parallel import or parallel distribution product.
 The Pharmaceuticals Pricing Board (Hila) confirms the reference price groups 4 times a year.